jiny2001/deeply-recursive-cnn-tf/README.md

 ## result of my implementation

-I use half num of features (128) to make training faster.
+I use half num of features (128) to make training faster for those results below.
-And I got a less PSNR compared to their paper.
+(The results I got have a little less PSNR compared to their paper).

 ![alt tag](https://qiita-image-store.s3.amazonaws.com/0/145675/563c0d01-bc49-0843-7fbe-b13d4a39927a.png)